CSS Properties

 This property determines the clipping rectangle for absolutely

-positioned elements (ie. elements with a clip
+positioned elements (ie. elements with a position

 value of absolute